 Some models can even let you transition at will between standing and sitting.
 They let you adjust them to your level of comfort while still providing all the workspace you need.
 There are many designs to choose from.

-To give you a better idea of what’s out there here is our top five picks of adjustable standing desks.
+To give you a better idea of what’s out there here is our top five picks of adjustable standing desks, including standing laptop desks.
 We also have a detailed buyer’s guide prepared, to help you understand what features to look for that can cater to your particular needs.

 Arranging your dream workspace can sometimes be as easy as just getting an adjustable desk frame as a starting point.
 The electric desk frame from Jarvis gives you a lot of freedom when it comes to desk top choices and other accessories.